ARCH2006/DS_Module16/Ex20-AVL-Tree---Deletion.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: AADITHYA R
+Developed by: ARCHANA S
-RegisterNumber: 212223240001
+RegisterNumber:212223040019
 */
 node * Delete(node *T,int x)
 {